phaustin/quantecon-example/book/docs/python_oop.md

 -   You might wish to skip to
     `the next section <oop_solow_growth>`
     on first pass of this lecture.
--   You can return to these details after you\'ve familiarized yourself with more examples.
+-   You can return to these details after you've familiarized yourself with more examples.

 Methods actually live inside a class object formed when the interpreter